wasn-eu/CubeCell_Getting_Started/README.md

     - click update to update the offline catalog with the newest online version
     - to use the offline catalog activate the checkbox "use offline Firmware catalog"
   - Select the right COM port (if you would like to preserve configuration click connect, else not)
-  	- Select the Node Type (IndoorNode, ModularNode, Board, Capsule)
+  	- Select the Node Type (IndoorNode, ModularNode, Board, Capsule, TCA9548A)
   	- Select the right frequency band (EU868, US915, AU915)
   	-  Select RGB LED Status (on, off)
   	- click Flash Firmware